TL;DR

 AI Feedback Intelligence Platforms

-Platforms built specifically for feedback analysis handle both structured scores and unstructured text at scale.
-They process every open-ended response through thematic analysis, sentiment detection, entity recognition, and intent classification.
-The output is structured: themes with frequency counts, sentiment trends over time, entities (staff, products, locations, competitors) mapped to feedback, and intent signals routed to the right team.
+Survey analysis software built specifically for feedback analysis handles both structured scores and unstructured text at scale.
+These platforms use machine learning and natural language processing to process every open-ended response through thematic analysis, sentiment detection, entity recognition, and intent classification.
+The output is structured: themes with frequency counts, sentiment trends over time, entities mapped to feedback, and intent signals routed to the right team.

 The difference is what happens to the open-text data.
 In a spreadsheet, it sits unread.
-In a basic survey tool, it gets a word cloud.
+In basic survey analysis tools, it gets a word cloud.
 In an AI platform, it becomes structured data that's as analyzable as your NPS score.
+And as more teams adopt AI for this work (46% of CX professionals already use ChatGPT or Claude for feedback analysis, according to Zonka Feedback's March 2026 webinar polling data), the question about how to analyze survey data is shifting from "should we use AI?" to "which approach fits our scale?"

 | Spreadsheets | Survey Platform Analytics | AI Feedback Intelligence | |